merttanitan1/Cafe-Menu/readme.md

-Simple CSS designing a menu page for a cafe webpage.
+Simple CSS design a menu page for a cafe webpage.